yogeshmangal/SpringBoot-Projects/README.md

 # SpringBoot-Projects:
 - This repository hosts a collection of projects developed using Spring Boot, a powerful framework for building Java applications.

+# s3-file-manager

+- This is a Spring Boot application that provides REST endpoints to upload, download, list, and delete files in an S3-compatible storage.
+It uses LocalStack to simulate AWS S3 locally, enabling easy development and testing without needing actual AWS resources.

 # BookHub: Library Management System

 - BookHub is a comprehensive Library Management System designed to efficiently manage books, authors, borrowers, libraries, and users.
 It provides a set of RESTful APIs built using Spring Boot to handle CRUD operations for each entity, allowing users to perform various tasks such as adding, retrieving, updating, and deleting records.